 Peel and roughly chop the apples into chunks, removing pips.
 Stew in a small saucepan only barely covering the bottom of the saucepan with cold water.
 Simmer for 5 mins, then mash.

 Use a wooden spoon to measure out portions on a board, rolling the mixture in your hands into balls.
 Add 3 balls at a time to a hot pan (with oil) and flatten them with the back of the wooden spoon as they go in.
-Fry for about 2 mins on each side on a medium heat.
-Serve up and enjoy hot or cold!